Ynn/selfstar/for-beginners/basic-follow-me.md

  *            is the name of the modified property.
  * @param oldValue
  *            is the old value of the property
+ * @param oldValue
+ *            is the new value of the property
  */
-public void devicePropertyModified(GenericDevice device, String propertyName, Object oldValue) {
+public void devicePropertyModified(GenericDevice device, String propertyName, Object oldValue, Object newValue) {
   PresenceSensor changingSensor = (PresenceSensor) device;
   // check the change is related to presence sensing if (propertyName.equals(PresenceSensor.PRESENCE_SENSOR_SENSED_PRESENCE)) {